sethlors/data-drivers/README.md

 * scripts: Contains all of the methods used (in R) to get the data from the OpenF1 website.

-* R: Contains The methods (in R) that get certain aspects of the data.
+* R: Contains the methods (in R) that get certain aspects of the data.